 3DMark Stress Tests

 3DMark stress tests are great for stress testing your GPU.
 We recommend the Time Spy, Port Royale, and Fire Strike Extreme stress tests.
-You don’t have to run the full, 20-run course.
-You can do this if you have the time, but even a five-loop run should be more than enough to put your GPU under serious strain and to hunt for potential instabilities.
+You don’t have to run the entire 20-run course.
+You can do this if you have the time, but even a five-loop run should be more than enough to put your GPU under severe strain and to hunt for potential instabilities.

 OCCT is a great stress test tool because you can use it for testing your CPU, GPU, and memory.
-The GPU test looks for any GPU errors and it’s a good way to make sure your GPU is behaving properly after you manage to pass GPU benchmark stress tests such as Heaven and 3DMark stress tests.
+The GPU test looks for any GPU errors, and it’s an excellent way to make sure your GPU is behaving correctly after you pass GPU benchmark stress tests such as Heaven and 3DMark stress tests.

 The best way to stress test your GPU is by playing graphically demanding games.
 We recommend any demanding AAA game (Red Dead Redemption 2, Cyberpunk 2077, Shadow of the Tomb Raider, AC: Valhalla and Odyssey, Watch Dogs Legion, etc.).
 Just set high or ultra settings (you can go lower if you get unplayable framerates since your GPU will be under a 100 percent load either way if it’s too weak to run those games at ultra settings) and play the game for an hour or so.

-You could just start the testing by playing games, but overclocking and undervolting a GPU can be a time-consuming task with lots of steps setting up different clocks and voltages.
+You could start the testing by playing games, but overclocking and undervolting a GPU can be time-consuming, with many steps in setting up different clocks and voltages.
 You’ll save a lot of time by running GPU benchmarks and other stress tests first and then playing games as the last step of the process.

 You can use Prime95 for stress testing your RAM.
 It’s a solid way to hunt for instabilities.
 Just turn on the “Blend” test and make sure to close all apps because Prime95 will use all available memory.
 You can also use a custom test and then manually enter the amount of RAM that’s lower than your actual memory size so you can browse the web or do some other light work on your PC while the app is testing your CPU and memory.

 If you’re rocking a Windows OS, the built-in memory diagnostic tool is pretty good at detecting RAM errors.
-In order to run the tool, just type “Windows Memory Diagnostic” in the search box or in the Start menu and then select the first option (Restart now and check for problems).
+To run the tool, type “Windows Memory Diagnostic” in the search box or the Start menu and then select the first option (Restart now and check for problems).
 Then wait for the test to finish and look if the results message contains any detected errors.